attam/ulauncher_pawhash/README.md

 - paste the following code into the "Query or Script" textbox:

 #!/usr/bin/bash
-node ~/scripts/pawhash-master/passhash2.js $@ | xclip -selection c
+node [path to passhash.js] $@ | xclip -selection c

 To run in Ulauncher, type:
 hap <site parameter> <options>
+eg, hap google -b2mpl10 will generate a password using a master password and site password of 'default' and 'google', with the following criteria:
+  - bump 2 (ie, site parameter used is 'google:2')
+  - mixed case
+  - punctuation
+  - length: 10 characters

-The script is based on hashapass.com and the pawhash git repo (https://github.com/tornewuff/pawhash) To use with Ulauncher, you will need to copy _ to the /usr/bin directory, and ensure executable permissions are set.
+The script is based on hashapass.com and the pawhash git repo (https://github.com/tornewuff/pawhash)